Catriona Hewitson

 In 2022 she sang in recital with Malcolm Martineau for BBC Radio 3.
 She recently made her home concert hall debut to great acclaim at the Usher Hall in Edinburgh performing Messiah conducted by Sir James MacMillan and made her solo debut at the Edinburgh International Festival with James Baillieu in Rossini’s Petite Messe Solennelle.
 Other highlights on the concert platform include performing St John’s Smith Square, St Martin-in-the- Fields, Messiah at the Royal Albert Hall and touring with the Ulster Orchestra.
 Catriona has also performed at the Bridgewater Hall, Cadogan Hall, The Queen’s Hall and Lammermuir Festival.

-Working with Retrospect Opera, she will appear on their upcoming recording of The Seal Woman as the Seal Sister and she also appears on the upcoming album of Utopia Limited as Princess Nekaya recorded by Scottish Opera and conducted by Derek Clark.
+Working with Retrospect Opera, she will appears on their recording of The Seal Woman as the Seal Sister and she also appeared on the album of Utopia Limited as Princess Nekaya recorded by Scottish Opera and conducted by Derek Clark.
 Catriona won second prize in the inaugural Ashburnham English Song Awards and was a finalist in the Belvedere Singing Competition, the Maureen Lehane Vocal Awards and the Royal Over-Seas League Vocal Category.

 She is a Samling Artist and a graduate of the Royal Northern College of Music and Royal College of Music Opera Studio.
 She attended the City of Edinburgh Music School all through her schooling and was a member of English National Opera Opera Works programme.